Pandale, Texas: History

 Prehistoric people lived in the area and left relics, such as arrowheads, one of which is called a "Pandale".
 The name of Pandale originates from its pan-like shape (pan) location in a valley (dale).
 The town began as a settlement where a crossing was established on the Pecos River.
 Around 1928, the town became a ranching community.

+In 1945, Pandale had a store, a school, a teacherage, and a service station.
+The school building was sold to the Pandale Community Center, where the Sunday school, study club, and other organizations met.
+The last reported business at the community shut down in 1973, and the post office closed in 1977.
 There was once a school in the town but it closed when the school district was consolidated with the Comstock Independent School District in 1969.
 There is currently one small general store open part-time, and a cabin lodge near the Pecos River crossing, called Pandale Crossing River Resort.
 There is no longer a post office in the town.

-Structures in Pandale consist of a two-story stone house once owned by Henry James Young Mills, an out building that was formerly a garage and general store, also owned by the Mills family and a single room school house which was also used for Sunday school.
+Structures built in Pandale consist of a two-story stone house once owned by Henry James Young Mills, an out building that was formerly a garage and general store, also owned by the Mills family and a single room school house which was also used for Sunday school.

-Canoeing and Kayaking
+Canoeing and kayaking

 Pandale is a popular point to begin a canoe or kayak journey down a wild part of the Pecos River.
 The multiday expedition requires rigorous preparation, good physical conditioning, and experience dealing with whitewater.
 Do not attempt this trip alone.